 Organic and biodynamic wines are the fruit of carefully balanced work between the vigneron and the vine.
-We have a selection of almost 3,000 wines from these categories, some of which are also natural and/or have a Triple A label.
-Among the pioneers are Tissot and Ganevat from the Jura, as well as Yvon Métras and Marcel Lapierre from the Beaujolais.
+Do you know how many organic and biodynamic wines there are available on the iDealwine website?
+As of August 2023, we have a selection of 4,500 wines from these categories, some of which are also natural and/or have a Triple A label.
+Explore this universe with us as we take a look at the pioneers from Jura, Beaujolais and the Loire.

 Among all of the wines we have in our ever-expanding selection, some are notable for their pioneering nature in the world of organics and biodynamics.

-In the Beaujolais region, we think of Domaine Marcel Pierre, an estate with 40 years of organic certification.
+Numerous pioneering figures of these movements can also be found in the Beaujolais region.
+We think of Domaine Marcel Pierre, an estate with 40 years of organic certification.
 This property’s vigneron has been known as the ‘pope’ of natural Beaujolais, producing wines with a silky fruit profile and flavourful, captivating character.
-Marcel’s children, Mathieu and Camille, have taken up the domain, allowing us to continue offering bottles at fixed price including the Morgon and Morgon Villages.
-A disciple of Lapierre, Yvon Métras has become a central figure of the Beaujolais, and you have to try the Ultime cuvée if it isn’t already out of stock…Other names to try include Marc Delienne and Alex Foillard.
+Marcel’s children, Mathieu and Camille, have taken over the domain, allowing us to continue offering bottles at fixed price.
+A disciple of Pierre, Jean Foillard has become a central figure of the Beaujolais.
+His Morgon Village, Corcelette and Côte du Py wines are excellent and perfect for ageing.
+His son, Alex, now runs the winery.

 From the Loire, we turn without hesitation to Coulée de Serrant: Nicolas Joly, a strong advocate for biodynamics since 1985, decided to exclude all use of chemical additives and pesticides to allow his remarkable terroir to express itself.
 His daughter, Virginie, has continued the family work with a range of recognisable cuvées.
 Here, you’ll find the Savennières Les Vieux Clos and the Savennières Roche aux Moines Clos de la Bergerie cuvée.
 Equally noteworthy are the wines of Patrick Baudouin, Domaine Belargus, and Lise et Bertrand Jousset.